 The Bottom Line

 Root isn’t the only usage-based savings provider, nor can it offer coverage for personalized needs.
+For a guide on buying car insurance, visit Review’s article.
 For some shoppers, traditional pricing methods and discount options may be a better route for savings.
 It depends on how many policies you could combine, how many drivers and what kind of drivers are on your policy, and what sort of coverage add-ons you require.
 But if simplicity and automation are attractive to you and you follow safe driving habits, then Root Insurance may be worth considering as you gather quotes.

 Root Auto Insurance FAQ